 Creating educational materials for neurologists and other clinicians to learn the fundamentals of neuropalliative care.

-- This includes contribution to papers, book chapters and co-editing a new textbook.
+This includes contributions to papers, book chapters, and co-editing a new textbook.

 Neuropalliative Care: Key Publications